dorkbox/ObjectPool/README.md

 ObjectPool
 ==========

-This provides an ObjectPool, for providing for a safe, and quick pool of objects of a specific size.
+This provides an ObjectPool, for providing for a safe, and fixed sized pool of objects.
 This is only recommended in systems were garbage collection is to be kept to a minimum, and the created objects are large.

 - This is for cross-platform use, specifically - linux 32/64, mac 32/64, and windows 32/64.
 Java 6+